Chicagoland’s Hometown Stairlift and Stairway Chair Lift Installer

 - Stair lifts provide a safe, easy, and affordable way to get up and down the stairs for those with disabilities or limited mobility

-- Whether your stairs are curved or straight, EHLS has stair lifts that will free you from your stairway obstacles to keep you safe in your home.
+- Whether your stairs are straight, curved, or have an intermediate landing, EHLS has stair lifts that will free you from your stairway obstacles to keep you safe in your home.

 - EHLS carries outdoor stair lifts that are built to handle all four of Chicagoland’s weather seasons

-- Aging and mobility obstacles are life events that are unavoidable, but with our help, you will be able to stay in the home you love!
+- Aging and mobility obstacles are life events that are unavoidable, but with EHLS’ help, you will be able to stay in the home you love!

-- Buying stair lifts from EHLS means you are in great hands!
+- Buying a stairlift from EHLS means you are in great hands!

 Why Choose EHLS Stair Lifts?

 - Family and locally owned in Chicago’s Northwest Suburbs since 1991 – Arlington Heights, IL

 - We have a showroom equipped with 5 fully operational stair lifts that you can test-ride to ensure a safe & comfortable ride

 - We carry the market’s best stair lift manufacturers including Bruno, Handicare, and Hawle